nf-core/website/markdown/developers/adding_pipelines.md

 - `modules.json`: This file holds information (e.g. version) about all the modules in the pipeline that have been installed from `nf-core/modules`

-- `.nf-core.yml`: Indicates the type of repository (the standard being pipeline)
+- `.nf-core.yml`: Indicates the type of repository (pipeline or modules repo)

-- `.gitpod.yml`: Extensions to properly visualise the pipeline on github
+- `.gitpod.yml`: Config file to define online working environment with <https://www.gitpod.io>

 - `pyproject.toml`: Config file for Python.
-Mostly used to configure linting of bin/check_samplesheet.py with Black
+Mostly used to configure linting of `bin/check_samplesheet.py` with Black

 ### Directories

--`.devcontainer.json`: Specific container to facilitate updating the pipeline
+- `.devcontainer`: Configuration to work with the [GitHub Codespaces](https://github.com/features/codespaces) online editing environments.

 - `.github/`: Other GitHub specific files, e.g. for specifying templates and GitHub actions